-Are Nexus Mutual Decentralised?
+Is Nexus Mutual Decentralised?

-Nexus Mutual is not fully decentralised and does require some KYC to be completed such as entering your personal information such as your name, address and photographic ID.
+Nexus Mutual is not fully decentralised and does require some KYC to be completed, such as entering your personal information such as your name, address and photographic ID.
 They do have hopes to become decentralised in the near future, but this is not yet the case.

-The token has multiple purposes and can be used to purchase cover, it can be staked to vote on claims, or against any smart contracts to lower the price of cover.
+The token has multiple purposes and can be used to purchase cover, and it can be staked to vote on claims or against any smart contracts to lower the price of cover.
 It can also be used as a voting weight in governance.
-The NXM tokens can only be bought and sold by members, with the Nexus Mutual application.
+The NXM tokens can only be bought and sold by members with the Nexus Mutual application.

 How to Buy or Sell NXM Coins